Client Profile And Challenge

 Consulted on: the people that are consulted before and during the task – offering advice but not directly involved.

 Informed about: those that are reported to about the progress of the project/task.

 To close out the program, each sub-team presented their RACI charts to the entire team.
 They explained how their projects, clear role definitions and shared ownership were going to contribute to the team’s success in reaching their new interpersonal and business objectives.

 Role and goal clarity are essential precursors to productivity.
 A lack of both can cause stress and confusion.
 By defining their own new leadership roles more clearly, the MDs were able to work together more effectively – and the rest of the team followed suit.

-Through their work with Training & Leadership Success, the team was able to better communicate and align themselves to a new direction.
+Through their work with TLS Leaders, the team was able to better communicate and align themselves to a new direction.
 Discovering each other’s work and communication preferences created trust and understanding, which was key to launching three revenue-producing initiatives that helped the team meet their stretch goals.